Milivoj's Family

 The party tracked Milivoj to his family home following Father Lucian's map (though Daisy read it upside-down initially, adding an hour to the journey).
 What they found reframed the entire bone theft investigation.
 The home was not the den of a criminal — it was the desperate last stand of a family falling apart.

-The mother opened the door in a dream-pastry stupor.
+Jarzinka opened the door in a dream-pastry stupor.
 Children wrestled and played inside.
 Milivoj appeared carrying siblings on his shoulders and arms — a young man who was simultaneously father, brother, and breadwinner to his family.
-His torn gray wool shirt matched the evidence from the crypt, but the party found it hard to see him as a villain when he was gently setting down a giggling three-year-old before stepping out into the rain.
+His torn gray wool shirt matched the evidence from the crypt, but the party found it hard to see him as a villain when he was gently setting Jirko down in Bogan's lap before stepping out into the rain.

 Milivoj's confession revealed the full scope of the crisis: his father injured, his mother addicted, Morgantha circling the children like a predator, and the coffin maker offering gold for relics.
 He made a pragmatic choice — bones over starvation — and the party ultimately allied with him rather than condemning him.
 Ria offered five gold and promised to shut down the windmill to protect the children.